Wedding Guest Dress Code Guide: Complete Resource

 Men can't go wrong with a well-fitted navy blazer paired with khaki, black, or navy dress pants, complemented by a crisp button-down shirt.

 Don't forget to factor in the wedding's overall theme when selecting your outfit.
-You'll want to incorporate seasonal elements while maintaining that sweet spot between overdressed and too casual.
+You'll want to incorporate seasonal elements while striking a balance between overdressed and too casual.

 Essential Accessory Recommendations